cobweb-eu/QA_wps_processes/readme.md

 * Incorrectly compiled Java processes can cause unexpected errors.
 Check GetCapbilities requests execute correctly following addition of new processes.
 E.g. An error of ``ERR_INCOMPLETE_CHUNKED_ENCODING`` may occur if one process is not compiled or deployed correctly.

+* Java errors similar ``Unsupported major.minor version 52.0`` indicate that a Java process may be compiled and run with different versions.
+Avoid this issue by compiling on the runtime machine and/or specifying source & target Java versions e.g. ``javac -Xlint -cp "../../../lib/*" -source 1.7 -target 1.7 GetLineOfSight.java``